ArduPilot/ardupilot_wiki/dev/source/docs/building-px4-with-make.rst

 Building for Pixhawk on Windows with Make
 ===================================================

-This article shows how to build ArduPilot for Pixhawk 2, Pixhawk, PixRacer on Windows with *Make*.
+This article shows how to build ArduPilot for The Cube, Pixhawk, PixRacer on Windows with *Make*.
 These instructions assume you have already :ref:`setup the build environment <building-setup-windows>`

 .. note::

    The commands for building Pixhawk are (``make px4-v2``).
-Building for Pixhawk2.1 is the same except ``make px4-v3`` is used.
+Building for The Cube is the same except ``make px4-v3`` is used.
 Building for Pixracer is the same except ``make px4-v4`` is used.
 For the older (obsolete) PX4 use ``make px4-v1``.

 Build instructions
 ==================